Nyrio/LD43_Aeternum/README.md

 ## How to run the game

-Download the latest release for your OS (releases for Linux and Windows are available).
+Download the latest release for your OS (releases for Linux and Windows, both 64-bit and 32-bit, are available).

 On Windows, run `Aeternum.exe`.
-On Linux, run `aeternum.x86_64`.
+On Linux, run `aeternum.x86_64` (or `aeternum.x86`).

+I have also added a macOS release but it is untested, I won't be able to provide any support concerning macOS.

 ## Controls